Creating and sending invitation emails

 1. Go to People > Invitations List

-2. Select all invitees using the ‘Tools’ dropdown and choosing ‘Select all…”
+2. Select all invitees by clicking the Spanner Icon and ‘Select all…”

 4. If needed, edit the sender email address (populated from Emails > Settings), and/or add a ‘Display name’ (max 50 characters)